 Robert Stack, host of Unsolved Mysteries, now streaming on Amazon

 I was seven years old when the Unsolved Mysteries series began airing in October of 1988.
 It didn’t take long before the theme song, along with the ominous tones of Robert Stack’s voice, became synonymous with scary things: Murders, missing persons, UFOs, ghosts.
 For many of us, this show may have been our introduction to enduring mysteries like the D.B.
-Cooper skyjacking, the haunting of the Queen Mary, the Beale Ciphers, the demonic bunk beds, not to mention an endless stream of horrifying cold cases.
+Cooper skyjacking, the haunting of the Queen Mary, the Beale Ciphers, the haunted bunk bed, not to mention an endless stream of horrifying cold cases.
 We willingly gathered together around our flickering cathode ray tube televisions to be imbued with a Hitchcockian, Rear Window-esque sense of paranoia and dread.

 “Perhaps someone watching tonight knows what happened, and can reveal the truth,” Robert told us.
 “Perhaps it’s you.”